 - Do you think your penis’ size and appearance is the most important thing about you?

-Out of the nine questions, if you answer yes to two or more, chances are that you are suffering from PDD, and need support.
+Out of the nine questions, if you answer yes to just TWO or more, chances are that you are suffering from PDD, and need support.